 The easiest way for that to have transpired would to have somehow eliminated the one, primary specific incident that was most directly responsible for the loss --- without disturbing the overall nature of the time-flow.
 Now, if I could have figured out what that specific incident was on the spot in the ashram at the time or not is another thing.
 Looking back, that one specific incident would be to ensure the boy knew, no matter what, under NO or any circumstances, was he to get out of the car and open the garage door before his aunt stopped the car and she herself got out.

-However, after having become an adult, because of the mitigating circumstances that transpired after I returned from the ashram as a young boy, I couldn't remember or didn't know that event.
+However, after having become an adult, because of the mitigating circumstances that transpired after I returned from the ashram as a young boy, that is, having stumbled onto the bloody physical aftereffects of my uncle committing suicide by placing a shotgun in his mouth, my mind shut down or covered over the event to such a point I didn't know or remember anything in my everyday day-to-day surface thoughts from that period of time.
 If such was the case, how would I have been able to intercede in such a manner that I could have warned the boy?
-Somehow, when I went back to the ashram as an adult, even if I didn't know I needed it, I would still have to have some sort of a surface knowledge of that event in my repertoire in order to put it to use.
+Somehow, when I went back to the ashram as an adult, even if I didn't know I needed it, I would still should have, simply growing up as part of the family, garnered some sort of a surface knowledge of my uncle's suicide into my repertoire in order to put it to use.

-When I left for India as a little boy the Code-O-Graph had a picture of me as the young boy in the square.
-When it was found in a box at my grandmother's it had a picture of Captain Midnight in it.
+When I left for India as a little boy the Code-O-Graph had a picture of Captain Midnight in the square.
+When it was found in a box at my grandmother's it had a picture of a young boy mounted in it.
 That meant by pure deduction sometime between the time I arrived in India and returned to the states the photo had been changed.
 I knew both those incidents.
 What I didn't know was what happened during the time between those two incidents that caused me to not know what happened.
 I needed to know the specific incident so I could warn the boy.
 The thing is, I didn't know I needed to know because I didn't know I was going to end up at the ashram and meet the boy until I actually ended up at the ashram.
 I didn't remember up through to being an adult that as a young boy I met a man at the ashram who I switched photos with.
 If I would have I would have remembered I was going to the ashram and been prepared to warn the boy.
 It was only after I returned to the west and learned all of the events that I had all of the information I needed.
 By then it was too late.